dm1090/distillationcolumn/README.md

 ### 4. Conceptual Plots:
 Running a more sophisticated simulation (or even this simplified one) would typically yield the following types of time-varying graphs:

-* Liquid Mole Fractions on Each Stage vs. Time: You would observe that for the lighter component (A):
+* Liquid Mole Fractions on Each Stage vs. Time: We would observe that for the lighter component (A):
     * The concentration of A in the liquid phase would be highest at the top of the column and lowest at the bottom (reboiler).
     * Over time, if the column is operating correctly, these concentration profiles would tend towards a steady state.
-    * If there are disturbances (e.g., changes in feed composition or rate), you would see transient changes in the concentrations before a new steady state (or an unstable condition) is reached.
+    * If there are disturbances (e.g., changes in feed composition or rate), we would see transient changes in the concentrations before a new steady state (or an unstable condition) is reached.
 * Vapor Mole Fractions Entering Each Stage vs. Time: Similarly, for the lighter component (A):
     * The concentration of A in the vapor phase would be highest entering the condenser (top of the column) and lowest entering the reboiler (bottom).
     * The trends over time would mirror those of the liquid concentrations, with the vapor compositions being richer in the more volatile component at each stage due to vapor-liquid equilibrium.